Updated post: 17/04/20 | April 2020

 Exploring ports of call on a Baltic capitals cruise

 However, if you want to explore further afield and there is a risk that you may not able to do this under your own steam, take a look at the shore excursions on offer.
-If you have your heart set on a particular trip, book to avoid disappointment.
+If you have your heart set on a particular trip, book before setting off to avoid disappointment.

 Cut costs by eating on board